driconrikus/google-homepage/README.md

 # google-homepage

-This is a Google Search clone page for The Odin Project.
+This is an "almost" identical Google Search page for The Odin Project.